Are you an Uninsured Motorist In New Hampshire?

 Should the other driver have insufficient assets to cover your losses, you may have a difficult time collecting on any judgments.

-Before you give any statements or consider any settlement offers, consult a lawyer who understands uninsured motorist claims in New Hampshire.
+Before you give any statements or consider any settlement offers, consult a New Hampshire personal injury lawyer who understands uninsured motorist claims in New Hampshire.
 We understand how insurance companies work, even with uninsured motorists.
 A lawyer can protect your rights and make sure you understand what you need to do.

 These are two distinct types of coverage, even though they’re usually together in the same policy.